dmytri/cabinet/CONVENTIONS.md

 critical:
   must:
     - Host must already have Tilt, Minikube, Python, and uv installed
-    - All test dependencies must be in Apply container
     - All app dependencies must be defined and provisioned by BDA in the target environment
     - All exposed ports must be defined in manifest.yml and forwarded in Tiltfile
   must_not:
-    - Modify host beyond permitted dependencies
     - Install Python packages outside the dependency system
     - Bypass Tilt for Kubernetes operations
 # === </critical> ===